 Chef Anthony DiBernardo’s restaurants serve True ‘Cue certified BBQ, barbecue cooked using wood as its only heat source.
 The meat products Swig and Swine serves are terrific, even without any sauce, but the sauces are very good, too.

 Like any good barbecue restaurant, Swig & Swine serves its barbecue without sauce, but they currently provide five sauces on each table for you to choose from.
-Seen below are the Sweet Red, Vinegar, Jalapeño, Alabama White, and a nod to a SC original, a mustard sauce.
+Seen below are the Sweet Red, Vinegar, Jalapeño, Alabama White, and a nod to an SC original, a mustard sauce.

 We recently stumbled across a video of Chef DiBernardo making his mustard BBQ sauce recipe.
 DiBernardo doesn’t necessarily claim it to be the same concoction they use at Swig & Swine, saying something along the lines of it simply being “a traditional South Carolina mustard-based BBQ sauce recipe.”

 That said, it is not a huge leap to assume there are a number of similarities between the two.

 What I can say is that the finished product definitely has the same look as Swig and Swine’s mustard sauce.